liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 	[Install Location]/WebSphere/AppServer/lib/ext

+If you have a JDBC database driver .jar, copy it to this location as well.
-Once you've copied the .jars here, start the server profile you're planning to use for Liferay.
+Once you've copied the .jars, start the server profile you created for Liferay.
 Once it starts, you're ready to configure your database.

 ### Database Configuration [](id=database-configuration-liferay-portal-6-2-user-guide-15-en-6)